Marine Diesel Mechanics Schools and Colleges

-Prospective diesel mechanics will receive the best training in a program that requires students to apply new skills in assembling, troubleshooting, repairing and working with diesel engines.
-Desirable programs offer partnerships and co-ops with local businesses or employers that give students experience working in the field.
-Location is a key factor, and students should choose a school that has adequate marine access for study and research.
+- Prospective diesel mechanics will receive the best training in a program that requires students to apply new skills in assembling, troubleshooting, repairing and working with diesel engines.

-Schools that offer a choice in degree paths should be given consideration; an Associate in Applied Science (A.A.S.) in Marine Technology, a Certificate of Training and a Certificate of Competency are common offerings in the marine diesel mechanic industry.
-Prospective students may also wish to consider programs that offer different specializations in the field, such as marine technology, heavy duty and diesel technology, utility technology or hydraulics technology.
+- Schools that offer a choice in degree paths should be given consideration; an Associate in Applied Science (A.A.S.) in Marine Technology, a Certificate of Training and a Certificate of Competency are common offerings in the marine diesel mechanic industry.

 Marine Diesel Mechanic Program Overviews

 Earning a completion certificate from a marine diesel mechanics program generally takes students about one year.
 Courses teach students different aspects of diesel engine mechanics, including: